maurits150/simploo/README.md

 #### Additional Notes

-* This library uses the following globals: SIMPLOO, null, class, extends, options, public, protected, private, static, abstract, meta, const
+* This library uses the following globals: SIMPLOO, null, class, extends, options, public, protected, private, static, abstract, meta, const, isclass
 * There are no guarantees that this library behaves exactly like other object oriented programming languages.

 #### Requirements